torinmb/mediapipe-touchdesigner/README.md

 # Setup
 Download the latest **release.zip** from the [Release Section](https://github.com/torinmb/mediapipe-touchdesigner/releases).
 Open up the MediaPipe TouchDesigner.toe file.
-If you move the project to another folder make sure that the associated folders are in the same directory as your MediaPipe TouchDesigner.toe.
-If there are any network problems you can it the Reset button on the MediaPipe component.
+All of the components are stored inside the /toxes folder.
+The main component is MediaPipe.tox.
+All of the other components are examples of how to load and display the associated model data in TouchDesigner.

 On the MediaPipe component once it's loaded you can select your webcam from the drop-down.
 You can turn on and off the different MediaPipe models as well as preview overlays.
 There're also sub-menus available for each model to customize them further.